TheOdinProject/curriculum/foundations/html_css/block-and-inline.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

-Span is an inline-level element by default.
+`span` is an inline-level element by default.
 It can be used to group text content and inline HTML elements for styling and should only be used when no other semantic HTML element is appropriate.

 <p class="codepen" data-height="300" data-theme-id="dark" data-default-tab="html,result" data-slug-hash="abLLPor" data-preview="true" data-user="TheOdinProjectExamples" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/TheOdinProjectExamples/pen/abLLPor">